letsago/FindFilms/FindFilms/README.md

 # FindFilms Implementation

 Hello and welcome to this README!
 This documents my implementation of FindFilms app.
-The FindFilms app returns relevant movie showings based on date, city, and specific movie criteria user input.
+The FindFilms app returns relevant AMC movie showings based on date, city, and specific movie criteria user input.
 The app is built using:

 * Flask-SocketIO (Python library) - for the server